-Enthusiastic buyers.
-Sellers have taken advantage of buyers' willingness to pay high deal multiples, allowing sellers to generate value by raising profitability and reducing debt.

-Activist shareholders.
-There has been a significant increase in activist shareholders' demands to divest noncore and underperforming business units.

-Evolving business practices.
+- Enthusiastic buyers.
+Sellers have taken advantage of buyers' willingness to pay high deal multiples, allowing sellers to generate value by raising profitability and reducing debt. - Activist shareholders.
+There has been a significant increase in activist shareholders' demands to divest noncore and underperforming business units. - Evolving business practices.
 Many companies have shifted their corporate priorities, notably to highlight environmental, social, and governance (ESG) concerns and healthcare equality.
-In the 2021 KPMG U.S. CEO Outlook, for instance, 81 percent of surveyed CEOs specified that their focus had shifted to the social component of their ESG programming.

-Strategic capabilities.
-Numerous organizations have sought to rapidly expand their capabilities and enhance their product offerings through acquisitions as they refocused their businesses on core or new initiatives.

-5 COVID-19 impact.
-Companies negatively affected by COVID-19 have strengthened their financial health by injecting liquidity, reducing debt, and minimizing drag on their profitability.
+In the 2021 KPMG U.S. CEO Outlook, for instance, 81 percent of surveyed CEOs specified that their focus had shifted to the social component of their ESG programming. - Strategic capabilities.
+Numerous organizations have sought to rapidly expand their capabilities and enhance their product offerings through acquisitions as they refocused their businesses on core or new initiatives. - Turbulent times.
+Companies negatively affected by COVID-19 and geopolitical conflicts have strengthened their financial health by injecting liquidity, reducing debt, and minimizing drag on their profitability.
 Sectors and companies less negatively affected have taken steps to increase their free cash flow and boost their valuations-which, in turn, has helped to drive deal activity.

-We expect these factors to stay in place throughout 2022, meaning the deal activity should remain strong.

-1 Source: KPMG US M&A research, July 2022
+&lt;sup>1Source: KPMG US M&A research, July 2022

-2 Deal value total for strategic deals may differ from the sum of strategic deals of all sectors, as there may be a case(s) in which a deal is tagged to two sectors based on the target's primary industry and the buyer's primary industry.
+&lt;sup>2Deal value total for strategic deals may differ from the sum of strategic deals of all sectors, as there may be a case(s) in which a deal is tagged to two sectors based on the target's primary industry and the buyer's primary industry.
 (Example: Target is tech, media, and telecom, and the buyer is financial services; in such a case, the deal is tagged to both tech, media, telecom and financial services sectors.)